architect/arc.codes/src/shared/en/aws/guides-custom-dns.md

 Run `npx dns route53` and follow the instructions.
 The process is:

 1. Read (or create) a Route53 Hosted Zone with the value of `@domain` from the `.arc` file and a certificate validation CNAME record
   a.
-If you registered the domain with AWS the nameservers are mapped automatically
+If you registered the domain with AWS the name servers are mapped automatically
   b.
-If you registered the domain elsewhere you need to ensure the nameservers are set with your domain registrar
+If you registered the domain elsewhere you need to ensure the name servers are set with your domain registrar
 2. After a few minutes the certificate is automatically verified
 4. Re-run `npx dns` to generate CloudFront distributions and automatically map them with Alias records